hamidionline/core-plugins/README.md

 https://www.jomres.net/

-You can also download ALL these Jomres Core Plugins and More here:
+You can also download ALL these Jomres Core Plugins and Plugin Manager(s):

 http://www.nwbooking.com/